 Just a partner for a short time, to the idol that is me"

 There's also a great dreamy "psychedelic" fade-out at the end of the recording.
 The single's very short B-side titled 'His Smile Was A Lie' is also worth a good listen.
 Again composed by Rod and Barry, it's even more trippy and features that Brummie of all instruments - The Mellotron.

 Sadly, this record's lack of chart success resulted in The Fortunes reverting back to their tried and proven formula of commercial sounding ballads composed by external songwriters.

 This could well be THE summer of 1967 record.
-Supposedly inspired by a dream Dave Mason had at Traffic's legendary cottage, 'Hole In My Shoe' is a pop song as memorable as it is accessible for anyone from age 8 to 80.
+Supposedly inspired by a dream Dave Mason had at Traffic's legendary cottage, 'Hole In My Shoe' is a pop song as memorable as it is accessible for anyone from age six to sixty.
 What started out as a bit of nonsense, very nearly gave the group a Number One hit in the UK charts.

 Dave Mason had become quite adept at playing the Indian sitar by this time which went along great with Chris Wood's flute and Jim Capaldi's inventive drumming on this record.
 Steve Winwood played the Mellotron very effectively on the track which along with Dave's lead vocal and echoey group harmonies, gives the record a dreamy, out-of-this-world feeling.